 Drug cartels influencing politics paints a picture of total disaster.
 If Mexican governors have been indicted as Los Zetas collaborators, then there is a possibility that one day, the criminal organization could produce a governor from its ranks.

 Groups like Los Zetas have also been known to operate abroad, buying raw materials from Argentina and operating in Asian countries like Malaysia.
 Mexican drug cartels are currently operating in 47 countries around the world, including Colombia, Guatemala, and others.
-Their operations in Colombia and Guatemala can be taken for granted, considering the fact that these countries have homegrown drug cartel problems of their own.
-More terrifying is their ease of operations in countries like US.
+Their operations in Colombia and Guatemala can be taken for granted because these countries have homegrown drug cartel problems of their own.
+More terrifying is their ease of operations in countries like the US.
 The fact that Los Zetas was able to grow and nurture $2 million worth of marijuana in Texas is quite distressing.
 Who knows what is going on in American Samoa.

 4 Drug Smuggling Isn’t Their Only Crime